 Mischel Gabrielle O. Mendoza, Filipino, 37, is the Head of Business Development starting 2022, Apart from strategic planning and business development, she is in charge of monitoring the company's sustainability efforts and corporate image.
 She concurrently holds the position of Integrated Management Representative (IMR) and Risk Officer of the corporation.
-Prior to this, she served as Marketing, Corporate Planning Specialist, then Administration Division Head until her recent appointment back in Corporate Planning.
+Prior to this, she served as Marketing,Corporate Planning Specialist, then Administration Division Head until her recent appointment back in Corporate Planning.
 Ms. Mendoza is also a director of Total Gaming Technologies, Inc., a subsidiary of Pacific Online, as well as director and co-founder of private company JIM Weaver Designs Corporation.
 She holds a Bachelor's Degree in Management Engineering from Ateneo de Manila University and took certificate courses abroad in both Tsinghua University in China and Josai International University in Japan.

 Anna Josefina G. Esteban, 56, Filipino, is the Chief Audit Executive of the corporation since September 2016.
-She is also the Chief Audit Executive of the following publicly listed companies such as Belle Corporation, Premium Leisure Corp., and APC Group, Inc. Prior to joining the Belle Group, she served as Treasurer and Chief Finance Officer of Miriam (formerly Maryknoll) College Foundation, Inc. and worked at the Asian Development Bank for 18 years as Senior Officer at the Office of the Treasurer, Office of the Auditor General and Operations Evaluation Office.
-Earlier on, she was the Head of the Finance Systems and Audit Unit of Magnolia Nestle Corporation (a joint venture of San Miguel Corporation and Nestle S.A.).
+She is also the Chief Audit Executive of the following publicly listed companies such as Belle Corporation, Premium Leisure Corp., and APC Group, Inc. Prior to joining the Belle Group, she served as Treasurer and Chief Finance Officer of Miriam (formerly Maryknoll) College Foundation, Inc. and worked at the Asian Development Bank for 18 years as Senior Officer at the Office of the Treasurer, Office of the Audit Unit of Magnolia Nestle Corporation (a joint venture of San Miguel Corporation and Nestle S.A.).
 She was an auditor and management consultant at Carlos J. Valdes & Co. and was an accounting/finance professor at the College of St. Benilde and the Graduate School of Business of De La Salle University (DLSU).
 Ms. Esteban is a Certified Public Accountant, Certified Information Systems Auditor and Certified Data Privacy Auditor.
 She earned her Bachelor of Science degree in Accounting at the College of the Holy Spirit, Manila and her Master in Business Administration (with distinction) at DLSU.